vgiabao/voting-app/voting-graphql-webapp/README.md

 - Voting data is stored in memory and resets on page refresh
 - Feature status updates are checked every second
 - All dates and times are handled in ISO format

+## Generate code from graphql api hosting on Amplify

+- amplify configure codegen (then specify configs)